hdShang/arxiv-daily/docs/cs-CL/2025-06-12/papers/250610716v1-premise-scalable-and-strategic-prompt-optimization-for-efficient-mat.md

 ---
 layout: default
-title: PREMISE: Scalable and Strategic Prompt Optimization for Efficient Mathematical Reasoning in Large Models
+title: "PREMISE: Scalable and Strategic Prompt Optimization for Efficient Mathematical Reasoning in Large Models"
 ---

 # PREMISE: Scalable and Strategic Prompt Optimization for Efficient Mathematical Reasoning in Large Models